partha-sen/tiny-router/README.md

 @RouteEntry(action="example_action")
 ```

-### “tiny-router” also do

- Define message format to accommodate all type of messages and operation.
+### Define message format to accommodate all type of messages and operation.
- 1. #### Message format to accommodate all type of messages and operation.
+#### Message format to accommodate all type of messages and operation.
       How to generically represent message structure to support multiple operation and payload.
       “tiny-router” and defined message structure as
 ``` java